 Faculty interests include environmental health, public health, the mental health of immigrant communities, clinical outcomes, nursing workforce, nursing care, maternal and child health, health disparities, acupuncture and stress, forensics, and health care quality.

-The baccalaureate degree (BSN) in nursing and the master's degree (MS) in nursing at Georgetown University School of Nursing & Health Studies are accredited by the Commission on Collegiate Nursing Education.
 The nurse anesthesia and nurse-midwifery specialities are also accredited by their respective accrediting agencies; please visit their landing pages for more information.

 Excellent Pass Rates